 One thing is certain - nobody does Shakespeare like Propeller.

-Propeller will present these plays from November 2012 until August 2013 as part of a national and international tour.
+Propeller presented these plays from November 2012 until August 2013 as part of a national and international tour.

-Throughout the tour, Propeller will be supporting Target Ovarian Cancer, the national ovarian cancer charity working to save lives and helping women diagnosed live their lives to the full, wherever they live in the UK.
-Propeller sing and perform during the interval of The Taming of the Shrew to raise money for the charity.
-Donations can also be taken here.
+Throughout the tour, Propeller supported Target Ovarian Cancer, the national ovarian cancer charity working to save lives and helping women diagnosed live their lives to the full, wherever they live in the UK.
+Donations can be taken here.